StylianouMaria/paper/paper.md

 #Title
-Paint or not to paint
+Paint or not to paint: Ocean

 #Author
 Maria Stylianou